discoverydesign/filament-gaze/README.md

 #### Description
 `hideOnCreate` is a helper function that can be used to hide the banner on create forms.

+## Customization

+### Change icons

+To [customize the icons](https://filamentphp.com/docs/3.x/support/icons#replacing-the-default-icons) in the banner, you may use the following aliases:

+- `filament-gaze::banner.locked` for the lock icon
+- `filament-gaze::banner.view` for the eye icon

 ## Author